Please read this first!

 8. If we cancel your activity

 We make every endeavour to operate all of our activities.
 If we have to cancel your activity before the date, you will have the choice of taking an alternative activity (and where this is of a lower price we will refund the difference) or withdrawing from the contract and accepting a full refund of all monies paid.
-We shall not cancel an activity after the date when the payment of the balance becomes due unless you default in payment of an outstanding balance or unless it is necessary to do so as a result of force majeure.
+We shall not cancel an activity after the date the payment of the balance becomes due unless you default in the payment of an outstanding balance or unless it is necessary to do so as a result of force majeure.
 Force majeure means unusual and unforeseeable circumstances beyond our control, the consequences of which neither we nor our suppliers could avoid, examples of which are war or threat of war, riots, civil strife, terrorist activities, industrial disputes, natural or nuclear disaster, fire or adverse weather conditions, level of water in rivers or other similar events beyond our control.

 We’ll do our best to run the advertised activity but if we can’t run it then we’ll give you a refund unless the reason for cancellation is outside of our control.